 I am a graduate of Washington University in St. Louis.
 I received my Bachelor of Arts in Philosophy-Neuroscience-Psychology with a concentration in cognitive neuroscience and also minored in music with a specialty in piano performance.
 After graduating, I completed two years of dedicated immunology research in a pediatrics - infectious diseases laboratory.
 While I tutor a broad range of subjects, I am most passionate about helping students achieve their potential on standardized tests.
 I want to help not only with students' short-term goals but also more distant trajectories and life goals.
 In my spare time, I enjoy playing music, reading, practicing yoga, running, and learning new tricks in the kitchen.
 I look forward to working with you!

-Washington University in St. Louis - Bachelors, Philosophy-Neuroscience-Psychology
+Undergraduate Degree: Washington University in St Louis - Bachelors, Philosophy-Neuroscience-Psychology

 ACT English: 32